juju/docs/src/en/developer-resources.md

-If `resource-get` has not been run for the named resource previously, then the resource is downloaded from the controller at the revision associated with the unit's service.
+If `resource-get` has not been run for the named resource previously, then the resource is downloaded from the controller at the revision associated with the unit's application.
 That file is stored in the unit's local cache.
 If `resource-get` *has* been run before then each subsequent run synchronizes the resource with the controller.
-This ensures that the revision of the unit-local copy of the resource matches the revision of the resource associated with the unit's service.
+This ensures that the revision of the unit-local copy of the resource matches the revision of the resource associated with the unit's application.

 The path provided by `resource-get` references the up-to-date file for the resource.
 Note that the resource may get updated on the controller for the